nmwsharp/polyscope-docs/cpp/source/structures/curve_network/basics.md

 ??? func "`#!cpp CurveNetwork* polyscope::registerCurveNetworkLoop(std::string name, const P& nodes)`"

-    Add a new curve network to polyscope from a **closed loop** of points.
+    Add a new curve network to Polyscope from a **closed loop** of points.
 The connectivity will be automatically created to connect the points in order.

+    - `nodes` is the array of 3D point locations.
+The type should be [adaptable]([[url.prefix]]/data_adaptors) to an array of `float`-valued 3-vectors.
+The length will be the number of nodes.

+    Note: the inner vector type of the `points` input _must_ be 3D dimensional, or you risk compiler errors, segfaults, or worse.
+If you want to register a 2D curve network, `registerCurveNetworkLoop2D` exists with the same signature.
+See [2D data]([[url.prefix]]/features/2D_data).

+??? func "`#!cpp CurveNetwork* polyscope::registerCurveNetworkSegments(std::string name, const P& nodes)`"

+    Add a new curve network to Polyscope from an interleaved set of lines.
+If `2N` nodes are passed, then `N` line segments will be created, connecting the points in an interleaved order like `[start_0 end_0 start_1 end_1 ...]`.

     - `nodes` is the array of 3D point locations.
 The type should be [adaptable]([[url.prefix]]/data_adaptors) to an array of `float`-valued 3-vectors.
 The length will be the number of nodes.